mdb42/csc790-information-retrieval/project_jounal.md

 - Still need to investigate the performance disparity between desktop and laptop from the initial implementation.
 I'm going to go bottleneck hunting.

+### Current State of the Project

+- Implemented temporary profiling.
+This was way more complex than anticipated due to the distributed processing - each worker process needed to track its own timing metrics, which then had to be aggregated and compared against wall clock time.
+Not perfect!
+But it gave me some idea of what is going on.

+It would seem at least:
+- Tokenization is the primary bottleneck
+- Manual testing with different core counts showed total tokenization time appears to scale with the square root of the core count
+- Document loading and index merging are relatively efficient in comparison

+- Otherwise, I created a main.py entry point wrapper again to avoid dancing between directories and to better manage the parameters.